dereneaton/ipyrad/docs/outline.rst

 1. Demultiplexing / Loading fastq files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step 1 involves loading sequence data into a named :ref:`Assembly<Assembly>` and sorting the sequences among a number of :ref:`Samples<Samples>` (individuals).
 If the data are not yet demultiplexed then step 1 uses information from a :ref:`barcodes file<barcodes_file>` to assign sequences to Samples.
 If the data are already demultiplexed then step 1 simply reads the data in to count how many reads are assigned to each Sample.

+The following :ref:`assembly parameters<Assembly_parameters>` are potentially
+used during step1:

+* 0. assembly_name_
+* 1. project_dir_
+* 2. raw_fastq_path_
+* 3. barcodes_path_
+* 3. sorted_fastq_path_
+* 7. datatype_
+* 8. restriction_overhang_
+* 15. max_barcode_mismatch_

 2. Filtering / Editing reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-...
+Step 2 uses the quality score recorded in the fastQ data files to filter low quality base calls.
+Sites with a score below a set value are changed into “N”s, and reads with more than the number of allowed “N”s are discarded.

+Files are written to the “edits/” directory with the suffix “.edit”.
+It also implements a number of optional filters.

 3. Clustering / Mapping reads within Samples and alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^